 - Content planning

 - Negative keywords lists

 - Search volume analysis

 - PPC budgeting forecasts

 Compared to other keyword research tools on the market, the Google keyword planner has plenty of advantages and disadvantages.
-The most obvious advantage is that it is free, and the data comes directly from Google itself, which is usually more accurate.
-On the other hand, a disadvantage of the tool is that it doesn’t deliver precise information such as monthly search volume data when compared to other tools on the market.
+The most obvious advantage is that it is free, and the search term data comes directly from Google itself, which is usually more accurate.
+On the other hand, a disadvantage of the tool is that it doesn’t come up with as many suggested keywords or give a keyword difficulty score for a particular keyword.

 Ever since it’s release, the tool has been free for anyone with a Google ads account.
 Although the process has changed over the years and has arguably become harder, it is still possible to get a free account today.

 To get access to the Google keyword planner tool, there are a few steps you’ll need to follow before you can get to the good stuff.
 These can be summarized into these three simple steps:

 If you haven’t already got a Google account, then you’ll have to set one up.
 At this moment in time, every user needs a Google account to access the tool, so if you want access, there’s no way around this step.

 If you already have a Google account, then you can skip this step and go straight to the Google keyword planner.